-Why not try it out on your friends and colleagues, or maybe use as a basis for a team discussion about housing advice for older people?
+Why not try it out on your friends and family, or maybe use as a basis for a discussion about the housing in later life with a group of older people?

-1 1 Most people live in a care home at the end of their life: True False 2 Of all of the houses and flats in England, how many are lived in by people over retirement age?
-About 10% \square About a quarter \square About a third \square About Half \square 3 The majority of older people rent their homes: True False 4 Extra care housing is the new name for sheltered housing - there is not much difference True False 5 If you are a disabled older person and you own your home, you can't get any help with the cost of adaptations: True False 6 When an older person moves into a care home the council usually pays: True False
+1 Of all of the houses and flats in England, how many are lived in by people over retirement age?
+About 10% \square About a quarter \square About a third \square About Half \square 2 The majority of older people rent their homes.
+True False 3 3 Most people live in a care home at the end of their life.
+True False 4 When an older person moves into a care home the council usually pays.
+True False

-Part (1) Housing information
+Part 11 Housing information

-In this section we look at the possible housing choices that older people may have.
+This Section describes the possible housing choices that people may have in later life.

-Which of these housing options are open to a particular individual will depend upon a range of factors.
-Where in the country they live, what their current tenure is ie. whether they rent or own their current home, what their financial resources are and what their particular situation is, particularly with regard to their health and care needs.
+These are not all available to everyone in all parts of the country.

+Whether someone rents or owns their current home, what their financial resources are and what their particular situation is, particularly with regard to their health and care needs, will all affect their options.